Download UWorld’s Prerequisite Economics Readings for Free Today

 For Level I CFA exam candidates, macro and microeconomics can be tricky topics.
 That’s why the prerequisite readings are so important to cover and understand.

-To help, Wiley CFA Program Exam Review is making available for free three key readings containing over 80+ pages of study text with examples, figures, and coverage of the original Learning Outcome Statements set by the CFA Institute.
+To help, UWorld CFA Program Exam Review is making available for free three key readings containing over 80+ pages of study text with examples, figures, and coverage of the original Learning Outcome Statements set by the CFA Institute.

 In this free Study Guide, you’ll learn: